 A panel set up to investigate the state of the country's mental health services has been told there needs to be more focus on community based services.

 Labelled as a "once in a generation" review of the mental health system the inquiry was a key plank of Labour's election policy.

-There were ham and cheese croissants and candid conversations at the first public Mental Health and Addictions Inquiry meeting in Palmerston North today.
+There were ham and cheese croissants and candid conversations at the launch of the Mental Health and Addictions Inquiry consultation phase.

 The six member inquiry group was welcomed with a pōwhiri at the Palmerston North arena before hearing from police, district health boards, judges, and community groups in Manawatū.

 A range of government and non-government organisations from the Manawatū region delivered the first district submission to the inquiry.

 Over the next few months the panel will travel the country, hearing from people with lived experience of mental health and addictions, staff, and those in the community.
 They will be discussing the current problems and possible solutions to improve services.

 Inquiry chair Ron Paterson said in the 20 years since the last inquiry there had been a loss in direction.

 The terms of this inquiry were far broader than previous inquiries and he had already heard of many issues with the current approach to mental health and addiction services, he said.